splunk/conf19-sdc-workshop/README.md

 Go to [Splunk Investigate](https://si.scp.splunk.com/), select a tenant, click **Data**, then **Add Data** for wizards to help you get data in, set up and configure pipelines, and preview live data streaming into your pipeline!

-_Note: After data has been ingested, you can see the number of events passing through each node in your pipeline!_
+**Note:** After data has been ingested, you can see the number of events passing through each node in your pipeline.